cjcanaday/labreport1/lab1.md

 In the image below, you can see the usage of some basic commands in this environment, such as `ls`,`cd`, and `pwd `.

+> `ls` prints all files and folders in the immediate directory

+> `cd`, standing for 'change directory', changes the directory to the path given as an argument.

+> `pwd`, standing for 'print working directory', prints the current directory to the console.

 ![](ssh-commands.png)

 ## Conclusion